druchkamgar/Challenge_2_vFinal/qualifier/README.md

 # Challenge_2 - Loan Qualifier Application
-This is a command-line-interface application for identifying bank loans a customer will qualify for.
-It takes as inputs: loan amount, home value, monthly income and customer debt, and returns bank loan information the user qualifies for in a .csv file.
+This is a command-line-interface application.
+It pulls bank loan qualification criteria from a CSV, takes user-inputed information, and filters the bank loans the user would qualify for.
+It takes as inputs: loan amount, home value, monthly income and customer debt, and returns bank loan information in a .csv file.

 ## Technologies
 This project leverages python 3.7 with the following packages: